gharidev/file-management/README.md

-# Django Fundamentals for Production
+# Introduction to File Management & Celery

 ## 1. Introduction to Static Files in Django